smarthomej/addons/bundles/org.smarthomej.binding.knx/README.md

 | Parameter | Description   | Default DPT |
 |-----------|---------------|-------------|
 | ga        | Group address | 9.001       |

+For UoM support see the explanations of the `number` channel.

 ##### Channel Type "string-control"